Skip to main content

 }

-Finally, register the function to the Casbin enforcer:
+Register the function with the Casbin enforcer:

 e.AddFunction("my_func", KeyMatchFunc)

-Now, you can use the function in your model CONF like this:
+Use the function in your model CONF:

 [matchers]